 Business managers can specialize in a variety of areas, including: finance, accounting, auditing, tax and budgeting; purchasing; personnel; sales, marketing and public relations; research, operations analysis, data processing, mathematics, statistics and economics; and production.

 Most business managers work in comfortable offices and generally have support staff.
 Those employed by firms with multiple locations may be required to pay regular visits to various local, regional or international offices, and many business managers travel to attend conferences and meetings.
 Some business managers may have opportunities for temporary or permanent job transfers to different offices around the country or overseas.
 Most professionals in this role put in at least a 40-hour week.
 Flexible hours and overtime are often required to meet business demands, but in return, business managers typically enjoy high salaries and excellent benefits.

-According to BLS data from May 2009, the average annual income for general and operations managers was $110,550.
-The middle 50% earned between $63,750 and $138,960.
-Salaries for the lowest 10% were around $45,780, while the highest 10% brought in upwards of $166,400.
-Recent bachelor’s graduates will generally start out toward the lower end of the range; those who attain further experience and advanced education are eligible for executive-level positions at the top of the pay scale.
+According to BLS data from May 2013, the average annual income for general and operations managers was $116,090, with the top 25% earning a salary of $147,350 or more.
+Recent bachelor’s graduates will generally start out toward the lower end of the range; those who attain further experience and advanced education may be eligible for executive-level positions at the top of the pay scale.

 The first step to a successful business manager career can be a bachelor’s degree in business administration with a specialization in management.
 Coursework typically includes principles of accounting, applied decision methods for business, finance for managers and business ethics.